aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 module-submodule relations, and refer to the use of the corresponding `.smod` files.

-This last set of dependencies ensures that an up to date anchor file for a given source file implies that all `.mod` and `.smod` files necessary to compile it are present and current.
-Therefore, the compilation step should be:
+By using anchor-to-anchor dependency rules, we ensure that an up to date anchor file for a given source file implies that all `.mod` and `.smod` files necessary to compile it are present and current.
+Therefore, the compilation step can be handled by a simple pattern rule:
 ~~~ make
 %.o: %.anc
 	$(COMPILE.f08) -o $*.o $(<:.anc=.f90)